WebAssembly/spec/document/core/exec/numerics.rst

 ...........................

-Relaxed swizzle lane is deterministic if the signed interpretation of the index is less than 16 (including negative).
+Relaxed swizzle lane is deterministic if the signed interpretation of the index is less than 16 (including negative values).
 :math:`j` is a 8-bit int.

 .. math::